ying531/MCMC-SymReg/README.md

 ### Trans:
 Uniformly take a candidate node and place some operator as its parent
 ### Detrans:
-Uniformly take a candidate node and delete it; the candidate should not be 'ln', should not be the root if its child nodes are all terminal.
+Uniformly take a candidate node and delete it; the candidate node should be non-terminal, and should not be the root if its child nodes are all terminal.

 if it has two child nodes, randomly preserve one child (need to be non-terminal).
 ### Proposal: